Hieuto0409/Smart-Agri-Mesh/README.md

 # Smart Agri-Mesh: IoT System for Sustainable Farming

 ## 1. Introduction
 This project provides a versatile and scalable IoT solution designed to optimize irrigation and monitoring for a wide range of agricultural crops.
-By utilizing STM32 and ESP32, the system delivers high-precision soil moisture data at multiple depths, empowering farmers to make data-driven decisions for any farming environment, from industrial perennials to seasonal fruit trees.
+By utilizing STM32 and ESP32, the system delivers high-precision soil moisture data at multiple depths, empowering farmers to make data-driven decisions for any farming environment, from industrial perennials to seasonal fruit trees.Additionally, the system integrates an embedded AI model (TinyML) to enable autonomous irrigation decisions based on real-time environmental data.

 ## 2. System Architecture
 The system follows a Star-Mesh topology: